Skip to content

 High Intensity Rainfall Design System V4 (HIRDs): NIWA

-Click either of the screen shots to be taken to the online portal where you can learn how to use the HIRDs tool.
+Click either of the screen shots above to be taken to the online portal where you can learn how to use the HIRDs tool.
 You can zoom in to locations on the map or type in an address, a site name, or a site ID to look at rainfall records.
 ‘Generate report’ creates a choice of spreadsheets: depth or intensity.
-Click both of you want both.
+Click both if you want both.

 In this example, Round Hill, which is behind Colac Bay / Oraka, west of Riverton, Southand, was selected.